-sāgar’s work intends to disrupt and to question. through the radical acceptance of multiplicities, sāgar continues to defy linear constructions of time and binaries. he continually finds himself in moments of transition &now creates art moving between the performative/kinetic space of uncertainty. using humor and beauty, sāgar’s intention is to challenge &investigate the lasting impacts of colonization in relation to his own displacement as a brown body separated from his motherland.
+sāgar’s work intends to disrupt—to question. through the radical acceptance of multiplicities, the embracing of numerous identities coexisting, sāgar continues to defy linear constructions of time and binaries. he continually finds himself in moments of transition, creating art which moves within the performative/kinetic space of uncertainty. using humor and beauty, sāgar’s intention is to challenge and investigate the lasting impacts of colonization in relation to his own displacement as a Brown body in the American diaspora.

 sāgar's work draws from his identities to create worlds of joyous chaos—appropriating aspects of Indian folk and classical art and dance in contrast with his existence as a Western-based and brought-up artist. as an artist pulled between these spheres, sāgar’s work accepts the nature of being in liminal spaces both through culture and identity. sāgar’s practice is rooted in painting and drawing, but extends to collage, performance, sculpture, sound, photography, video, and ceramics. his interest in cross-genre experimentation continues to evolve his practice into different mediums and modes of creating.

 central to sāgar’s design philosophy is the reliance on lines, which are used to create space, to define characters, and to record movement. his background in Kathak dance has developed a relationship between body mechanics, spatial awareness, and rhythm that drive his work in and out of a theatrical context. the work could serve as backdrops for plays, as character studies, as rhythmical notation, or as research notes.